kuehnerh/bookmarx-parent/README.md

 # Bookmarx - The ultimate Bookmark Management Solution

-This vision of this solution is to provide a browser independend bookmark management solution.
+The vision of this solution is to provide a browser independent bookmark management solution.
 It can be run on any platform that supports Java.

 Its internal architecture is based on the ideas of Clean Architecture.
 For this reason it also serves as an example implementation of our understanding of Clean Architecture.